-When it comes to having your ESL class do some reading, many new teachers come up short by using boring or inefficient techniques to practice reading as a class.
+When your ESL class needs to do some reading, many new teachers come up short by using boring or inefficient techniques to practice reading as a class.
+Teaching reading to the ESL class strategies are plentiful and should be in every teacher’s repertoire.

 Actually, when reading time comes around in your class, there are several effective and efficient teaching methods to help your students develop into strong readers.

-Here are 5 simple strategies to use over several classes:
+Here are 5 simple reading strategies for the ESL class:

 The worst thing a teacher can do is just start reading a new passage or story to a class of ESL learners.
 This is especially true if the class is at a low level.
 Teachers need to break down and introduce a story by its vocabulary and content.